Does this sound familiar?

 During my first postpartum, I travelled to Kerala, where I witnessed how traditional doulas (Vytathi’s) care for mothers with such devotion, warmth, and reverence.
 I knew then, that this level of care was deeply needed here in the UK — where so many of us live far from family and often don't receive the ongoing, consistent support we truly need.
 That's why I do this work — so you don't have to navigate this precious time alone.

 I am proud of the support I've given families and the change I see in them over the weeks of working together.
 You come to me unsure about what postpartum may look like, but you know that being cared for isn’t a privilege, it is your birth right.
-My job isn't to use new healing methods —it's to remember the traditions and skills that our ancestors used in taking care of a new mother.
+My job isn't to use new age healing methods —it's to remember the traditions and skills that our ancestors used in taking care of a new mother.
 My aim is to take care of you, so that your focus is on getting to know your new baby.

-Why did I become a postnatal doula?
+Why did I become a postpartum doula?

 I have experienced postpartum three times, and each time it brought a massive wave of appreciation for my body, but also a longing to be tended to.
 I needed a steady hand to guide me through each transition.